-Master pages with Event types first allow Customers to first select which Event type they prefer.
-They then choose a Booking page from among those associated with that Event type.
+Master pages with Event types first (Booking pages second) allow Customers to first select which Event type they prefer.
+They can then choose a Booking page from the ones that are associated with that Event type.
 Finally, the Customer schedules the meeting.
-The preexisting associations between Booking pages and Event types determine which Event types are offered in your Master page.
+The pre-existing associations between Booking pages and Event types determine which Event types are offered on your Master page.

 The Customer flow

-With Event types first, Customers first select which Event type they prefer.
-The Customer then chooses a Booking page from among the Booking pages that provide that Event type.
-The Customer then sees the Booking page’s availability and chooses a time slot to schedule their meeting.
+With Event types first, the Customer first selects the Event type they prefer and then chooses from the Booking pages that provide that Event type.

-Navigate to the next section, the Assignment section.
-This is where you determine which Booking pages to include in the Master page.
+- Use the drop-down menu to select the Booking pages that you want to include in the Master page (Figure 3).
 Only Booking pages associated with Event types can be included in this Master page.